DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "What an unlovely boring response."

-Behind the old soldier, a plump man turned away from a window, slowly turning towards Fairin.
+Behind the old soldier, a plump man turned away from a window, slowly turning towards Farin.

 "Reclaiming Urza's capital, and then achieving truce with foreign gods in this country...
 Despite achieving so much, he has no intention to relax even a bit?"